micro-community/micro/docs/README.md

 ## Programming the Real World

-Micro is a distributed cloud operating system built for real world programming.
++ Micro is an API first distributed cloud operating system built for real world programming.

 ## About